-Explanation of the framework is available.
+16. Access to methodology Explanation of the framework is available.
 USAID has published a guide for the PFMP-SA along with the overall toolkit it is a part of.

-USAID publishes reports that cover all work for a particular country on the HFG website.
+17. Access to assessment results USAID publishes reports that cover all work for a particular country on the HFG website.

-Programme Capacity Assessment (PCA) -The Vaccine Alliance (Gavi)
+Programme Capacity Assessment (PCA) - The Vaccine Alliance (Gavi)

-PCA aims to identify risks and weaknesses and to make relevant recommendations for strengthening the in-country management and oversight of the vaccines and vaccine-related devices and direct financial support provided by Gavi.

-National and subnational governments, nongovernmental implementers (nongovernmental organizations who mobilize resources to provide goods and services) as applicable.

-The assessment covers three main pillars: A. Program Management, B. Financial Management, and C. Vaccine and Cold Chain Management.
+Objective and features 1.
+Objective PCA aims to identify risks and weaknesses and to make relevant recommendations for strengthening the in-country management and oversight of the vaccines and vaccine-related devices and direct financial support provided by Gavi.
+2. Institutional coverage National and subnational governments, nongovernmental implementers (nongovernmental organizations who mobilize resources to provide goods and services) as applicable.
+3. Technical coverage The assessment covers three main pillars: A. Program Management, B. Financial Management, and C. Vaccine and Cold Chain Management.
 Program Management and Vaccine and Cold Chain Management pillars are described in the Methodology section.
-Under the Financial Management pillar (within the stocktaking scope), the tool covers the following areas to the extent related to management of Gavi funding and immunization:

-- Financial organizational structures and - Planning, budgeting, and financial monitoring - Accounting and financial reporting capabilities - Systems and controls for the disbursement of - Procurement procedures for non-vaccine items - Controls related to infrastructure development - Fixed asset management - Internal and external audit.
+Under the Financial Management pillar (within the stocktaking scope), the tool covers the following areas to the extent related to management of Gavi funding and immunization: - Financial organizational structures and personnel - Planning, budgeting, and financial monitoring processes - Accounting and financial reporting capabilities - Systems and controls for the disbursement of funds - Procurement procedures for non-vaccine items - Controls related to infrastructure development - Fixed asset management - Internal and external audit.

-The PCA report identifies the Grant Management Requirements (GMR) which are annexed to Partnership Framework Agreements that Gavi has in place signed with countries.
+5. Methodology The PCA report identifies the Grant Management Requirements (GMR) which are annexed to Partnership Framework Agreements that Gavi has in place signed with countries.
 These requirements are discussed with implementation partners.
 There are three pillars in the PCA tool.
 The assessment is adaptive to the requirements, and the three pillars can be applied in isolation.
 This is decided at the scoping stage.
 Each pillar has questions across various areas.

-Scoring system, with narrative comments on the scoring presented in the key findings section (the comments are an important part of the report, adding context to the scoring).
+6. Benchmarking system Scoring system, with narrative comments on the scoring presented in the key findings section (the comments are an important part of the report, adding context to the scoring).
 Every question is rated on a scale of 1 to 5 (1 = No, Non-existent, Not fit for purpose, Not functioning; 2 = Needs significant, urgent change or improvement; 3 = Satisfactory, Some improvement but no significant issues; 4 = Well fit for purpose; 5 = An example of good practice).

-The indicators assessed under the Financial Management Pillar of the PCA are closely related to those of PEFA.
+7. Linkage to PEFA framework The indicators assessed under the Financial Management Pillar of the PCA are closely related to those of PEFA.
 However, given that PEFA covers broad PFM aspects and is not specific to a sector, the PCA uses PEFA reports for input on the information on PFM performance more broadly.

-PCA complements the PEFA Framework by assessing planning, budgeting, and financial monitoring processes; accounting and financial reporting capabilities; and internal and external audit at sector and subnational levels.
+8. Complementarity with PEFA framework PCA complements the PEFA Framework by assessing planning, budgeting, and financial monitoring processes; accounting and financial reporting capabilities; and internal and external audit at sector and subnational levels.